seanconnolly2000/openai-functions-wrapper/README.md

 1) Download this project
 2) Create a python environment and install the requirements (in requirements.txt)
 3) create a .env file with the environment variables (see below)
-4) Get any API keys you might need (or adjust the user prompt to say something simple like "what is my dogs name and what time is it?")
+4) Get any API keys you might need (or adjust the user prompt to say something simple like "what is my dogs name and what time is it?" which doesn't require any external api calls.)

 ## .env File
 Create a .env file in the directory with the following (depending on what you'll be using):